viniciuspjardim/viniciusjardim-com/README.md

     - [x] Move editor toolbar to the header with the tabs
     - [x] Detect virtual keyboard and reserve space to it
     - [x] Reserve space to virtual keyboard on editor modals
+  - [ ] Fix losing current editor tab when saving post for the first time
 - [x] Text to speech (TTS)
   - [x] Integrate with OpenAI TTS model
   - [x] Generate post audio and store the MP3 file on UploadThing